Improve Service Delivery and Your Bottom Line

 It becomes more and more evident that in the restaurant business you need to have an eagle-eyed outlook on everything going on in your business.
 The constant race to cut costs resembles that of an arms race between yourself and your customers and this simply does not have to be the case.
 No business owner wants to face off in battle against dozens or hundreds of customers a day.

-The good news is that it is possible to cut costs and improve margins without treating customers like adversaries or compromising on the quality of your products.
-Sure, there are some external factors over which operators have no direct control which can affect the bottom line, such as ingredient prices, macroeconomic forces, nearby road construction, and local wage laws.
-However, there are plenty of factors that operators can control, albeit to varying degrees.
+The good news is that it is possible to cut costs and improve your margins without compromising on the quality of your products or how you treat your customers.
+There are always going to be external factors that can affect your bottom line – ingredient price fluctuations, macroeconomic forces, nearby roadworks and so on.
+There are plenty of factors that you can control, albeit to varying degrees.

 - Mistakes When Placing an Order